How to Sell $2,500 Dental Implants to Your Exact Audience Without the Hassles of Building an E-mail List

-And it doesn’t work well with a lot of businesses, either!
+And it doesn’t work well for a lot of other businesses, either!

 So, as you can see, with the Facebook Pixel, you can pinpoint your exact audience.
 You now know all the people who are interested in dental implants because they read an article about dental implants.